Sparkplug84/MilestoneProject1/README.md

 ## Deployment

 The site is hosted using GitHub pages and is deployed directly from the master branch.
-With every commit and push the site will automatically update.
+With every commit and push the site will automatically update. <br> [click here to view the site](https://sparkplug84.github.io/MilestoneProject1/)
 ## Credits

 ### Content